NeneWang/Concept-Logs/pages/Operations Roles.md

 	- A workstream and the program meeting where you are directly on flight.
 Balance Tactical and Strategic work.
 Get things done.
 	- **Tactical Work** Willingness to roll up your sleeves.
 	- If a client asks for it, is whatever is there.
 Naturally and operational roles
+	- For job searching process ask: What are the keworks